jpheinzen/aorta-pulse-wave-velocity/README.txt

 7. Run postProcessing.m.
 This may take a bit with large numbers of frames.
 It took me ~4mins with all of the frames.

 You're done!
 You should end up with a plot (using findDelay1) the looks like examplePlot.svg.
 This just shows that you may not need to use all of the data in a video to do the analysis.
 You can save a lot of time if you are smart about it.
 Now, try using findDelay2 instead of findDelay1 to see the differences in the 2 methods (you should only have to run postProcessing.m!
 This is why we saved the data from gatherData.m as a .mat file!!).
-Try findDelay 3 if you're feeling truly spicy.
+Try findDelay 3 if you're feeling truly spicy, but this method is now highly unoptimized.

 --------------------------------------------------------